Skip to Content

 I made friends almost instantly, which led to one of my favorite friend groups I’ve ever met traveling.

-Every day living in Puerto Vallarta, I had to spend some time thinking about how grateful I was to be there.
+Every day living in Puerto Vallarta, I have to spend some time thinking about how grateful I am.

 Visa for Puerto Vallarta Mexico